 We are also making a focused investment in our next generation of research programs, which are designed to provide first-in-class or best-in-class treatments using our proprietary switch-control inhibitor platform.
-In February 2022, we announced that our goal for 2022 is to nominate a development candidate for our pan-RAF research program, which targets inhibition of BRAF and CRAF kinases.
-We also plan to continue to develop our in-licensed research-stage program, pursuant to our agreement with Sprint Bioscience (the Sprint Agreement), which targets the VPS34 kinase.
+In August 2022, we announced that we plan to nominate a development candidate for our pan-RAF research program, which targets inhibition of BRAF and CRAF kinases, by the fourth quarter of 2022.